andresporras3423/todo-list/README.md

 - The project has the next folders: load, logic, data and classes
 - The load folder contains the modules to edit the DOM
 - The logic folder contains the functions to work with the data
-- data folder contains the projects, to-dos and the icons
+- The data folder contains the projects, to-dos and the icons
-- classes folder contains the todo class and project class
+- The classes folder contains the todo class and project class

 # Build with